Committees

 Want to get involved?

-Click on the links to see if any of REI's Supported Committees are accepting new members.
+Click on the links to see if any of CHREI's Supported Committees are accepting new members.

 Mental Health Steering